MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 **Storage Bus Layer Cache.** The [Software Storage Bus](https://technet.microsoft.com/en-us/windows-server-docs/storage/storage-spaces/software-storage-bus-overview) dynamically binds the fastest drives present (e.g. SSD) to slower drives (e.g. HDDs) to provide server-side read/write caching that accelerates IO and boosts throughput.

-**Storage Pool.** The collection of drives that will form the basis of Storage Spaces is called the Storage Pool.
+**Storage Pool.** The collection of drives that will form the basis of Storage Spaces is called the storage pool.
 It is automatically created, and all eligible drives are automatically discovered and added to it.
 We strongly recommend you use one pool per cluster, with the default settings.

 **Storage Spaces.** Storage Spaces provides fault tolerance to virtual “disks” using [mirroring, erasure coding, or both](https://blogs.technet.microsoft.com/filecab/2016/09/06/volume-resiliency-and-efficiency-in-storage-spaces-direct/).
 You can think of it as distributed, software-defined RAID using the drives in the pool.
 In Storage Spaces Direct, these virtual disks typically have resiliency to two simultaneous drive or server failures (e.g. 3-way mirroring, with each data copy in a different server) though chassis and rack fault tolerance is also available.

 **Resilient File System (ReFS).** ReFS is the premier filesystem purpose-built for virtualization.
-It includes dramatic accelerations for VHD(X) file operations such as creation, expansion, and checkpoint merging, and built-in checksums to detect and correct bit errors.
-It also introduces Real-Time Tiering, which rotates data between so-called “hot” and “cold” storage tiers in real-time based on usage.
+It includes dramatic accelerations for .vhdx file operations such as creation, expansion, and checkpoint merging, and built-in checksums to detect and correct bit errors.
+It also introduces real-time tiers that rotate data between so-called “hot” and “cold” storage tiers in real-time based on usage.

-**Cluster Shared Volumes.** The CSV File System unifies all the ReFS volumes into a single namespace accessible through any server, so that to each server, every volume looks and acts like it’s mounted locally.
+**Cluster Shared Volumes.** The CSV file system unifies all the ReFS volumes into a single namespace accessible through any server, so that to each server, every volume looks and acts like it’s mounted locally.

 **Scale-Out File Server.** This final layer is necessary in converged deployments only.
 It provides remote file access using the SMB3 access protocol to clients, such as another cluster running Hyper-V, over the network, effectively turning Storage Spaces Direct into network-attached storage (NAS).